QinqinAndMacaulayCat/copula-model-project/report.md

 ---
-title: "Copula-based simulation of multivariate time series by Qinqin Huang, Yongyi Tang, Xiaohan Shen, and Pai Peng"
+title: "Copula dependence and risk sensitivity of asset portfolio by Qinqin Huang, Yongyi Tang, Xiaohan Shen, and Pai Peng"
 ---

 ## 1 Introduction
+In this report, we refer to the paper by Bruneau et al. <sup>[2](#Bruneau2019)<\sup> to estimate the risk sensitivity of financial assets through multivariate copula.
+The structure of the report is as follows.
+First, we analyze the data and build models to realize transforming data from ppf to cdf and the inverse process.
+Second, we introduce the canonical vine and simulate data from the canonical vine which have the same dependences with our input data as the parameters of the canonical vine are fitted based on the input data.
+Third, we calculate the Cross Conditional Value at Risk (CVaR).

 ## 2 Modeling

 ### 2.1 Copulae

 In this section, we basically infer the models from the paper by Aas et al. <sup>[1](#Aas2009)</sup>.

 #### 2.1.1 C-Vine

 Considering a multivariate cumulated distribution function $F$ of $n$ random variables $\textbf{X}={X_1, ..., X_n}$ with marginals $F_1(x_1), ..., F_n(x_n)$, Skalar's Theorem states that there exists a unique n-dimensional copula $C$ to describte the joint distribution of these these variables.
 If $F$ is absolutely continuous with strictly increasing and continuous marginal cdf $F_i$, the joint density function $f$ can be written as:

 $$